ceshine/ceshine-hugo/content/post/20200819-notes-labse/index.md

 Firstly, I want to point out something in the Google AI post that confuses me.
 In the first paragraph the auther stated:

-> While these existing multilingual approaches yield good overall performance across a number of languages, **they often underperform on high-resource languages compared to dedicated bilingual models**, which can leverage approaches like translation ranking tasks with translation pairs as training data to obtain more closely aligned representations. (emphasis mine)
+> While these existing multilingual approaches yield good overall performance across a number of languages, **they often underperform on high-resource languages compared to dedicated bilingual models**, which can leverage approaches like translation ranking tasks with translation pairs as training data to obtain more closely aligned representations. [emphasis mine]

 But in the result table, we don't see any improvement over LASER[2] in the 14 high-resource language group:

 {{< figure src="table-1.png" caption="[source](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html)" >}}

 Maybe they just want to mention a general characteristic of multilingual approaches.
-Nonetheless, the improvements in the low resource languages are significant, and might be attribute to the fine-tuning task or the improved capacity of the model (LASER uses at most 5 Bi-LSTM layers).
+Nonetheless, the improvements in the low resource languages are significant, and might be attribute to the fine-tuning task ,the improved capacity of the model (LASER uses at most 5 Bi-LSTM layers), or the larger pre-train dataset.

-# The Model
+# The LaBSE Model

 ## Pretraining task